tjstein/tjstein.com/_posts/2011-04-01-classy-web-development-with-sinatra-and-heroku.markdown

 end
 {% endhighlight %}

 If you end up using the template in your own application or want to contribute, send a pull request or just fork the project.
+Keep it classy.